kshigli/dmMediaTest/README.md

 # DMGMedia tests for Web And Mobile

 ## Pre-requistes
-1. Make sure yarn is installed locally before proceeding to step 3
+1. Make sure yarn is installed locally
 2. A valid Browserstack account with both `Web - Automate` and `App - App Automate` features enabled

 ## Test execution